CQCL/hugr/specification/hugr.md

 The meaning of “convex” is: if A and B are nodes in the convex set S, then any sibling node on a path from A to B is also in S.

-Given a set S of nodes in a hugr, let S\* be the set of all nodes descended from nodes in S, including S itself.

-Call two nodes a, b in Γ *separated* if a is not in {b}\* and b is not in {a}\* (i.e. there is no hierarchy relation between them).

 #### API methods

 There are the following primitive operations.